Karl Jakob Weber

-Karl Jakob Weber (12 August 1712 – 1764) was a Swiss architect and engineer who was in charge of the first organized excavations at Herculaneum, Pompeii and Stabiae, under the patronage of Charles VII of Naples.
+Karl Jakob Weber (1 August 1712 – 15 February 1764) was a Swiss archeologist, military engineer and mercenary who worked under the orders of the Spanish military engineer Roque de Alcubierre in the excavations of Herculaneum, Pompeii and Stabiae, under the patronage of King Charles VII of Naples.
 At first a soldier and military engineer, he joined the excavations in 1749.
-His detailed drawings provided some of the basis for the luxurious royal folios of Le Antichità di Ercolano esposte, by means of which the European intelligentsia became aware of the details of what was being recovered.
+Weber's detailed drawings provided some of the basis for the luxurious royal folios of Le Antichità di Ercolano esposte, by means of which the European intelligentsia became aware of the details of what was being recovered.
+He is considered a pioneer of modern archeology.

+Biography

+Weber was born in Arth, in the Swiss canton of Schwyz, the son of Anna Flora Zay and Beat Jakob Weber, a member of the Council of Schwyz.
+He attended the Jesuit college of Lucerne from 1729 to 1731, then travelled to Pavia, Lombardy, to study mathematics at the Ghislieri College from 1731 to 1735.
+Weber enlisted in the Tschudi Regiment, a unit of Swiss mercenaries in the service of the Kingdom of Naples.
+The remainder of his career was passed in Italy.
+After a few years, he took examinations for admission to the corps of military engineers, and was accepted in the Royal Guard as a military engineer in 1743.